failed love with hit songs: Meri Pyaari Bindu and Praktan

 Even though these films aren't perfect, I'm glad they exist.
 Seeing filmi people have imperfect lives is an important counterpoint to the idealized yet textureless or formulaic lives we get on screen most of the time.
 Someday maybe we'll get a film about two people who don't end up together even though there's nothing seriously wrong with either of them.
 Sometimes it just doesn't work out, and we need stories about how to live with that sadness.
 As Abhi says, everyone wants to teach you how to love, but nobody will tell you how to forget a love that didn't go as you hoped.
 Neither Praktan nor Meri Pyaari Bindu cares about forgetting.
 Instead they focus on something more important: learning.

-** They get the film's best comedy, unfortunately in a clip I cannot find in entirety—basically, she berates a bewildered railway staff member in bad Hindi, and after the staff leaves he just shakes his head and says "Your Hindi is terrible"...ok, so you have to see it, but trust me, if you are not tired of "Haha!
+** They get the film's best comedy, seen in this clip.
+Basically, she berates a bewildered railway staff member in bad Hindi, and after the staff leaves he just shakes his head and says "Your Hindi is terrible"...ok, so you have to see it, but trust me, if you are not tired of "Haha!
 Bengalis speaking Hindi!" then you might like it.
 And either way, Sabitri's frustration and Soumitra's deadpan are aces.

 ** I gather he brings the Tagore text that underscores the whole story, which is to be expected.